Introduction

 Features

-• BackstopJS can be configured for multiple devices and operating systems, taking into account varying resolutions and viewport sizes.
+- BackstopJS can be configured for multiple devices and operating systems, and take into account varying resolutions and viewport sizes.

 Advantages: